 Create a Date-Based Flow

 To create a date property-triggered flow, go to your Flows tab and then click Create Flow.
 This will take you to the Flows Library where you can find pre-built birthday and anniversary flows.
+You can find these flows by searching via the toolbar at the top of the library, or by navigating to the "Nurture Customers" and "Build Customer Loyalty" goals.

 You can either select a pre-built flow or create one from scratch.
 To build it yourself, click Create from Scratch and choose the Date Property option as the initial trigger.